-The primary contract asset is revenue recognized on professional services contracts where the services are transferred to the customer over time, which has yet to be billed, and is classified within accounts receivable.
+Contract assets include amounts recognized as revenue prior to the Company's contractual right to bill the customer.
 Amounts are billed in accordance with the agreed-upon contractual terms.
-The balance as of December 31, 2021 was \$1.7 million of which \$0.9 million remained in the Company's Condensed Consolidated Balance Sheet as of April 2, 2022.
-The closing balance as of April 2, 2022 was \$2.1 million of which the Company expects to bill 83% of the balance during the remainder of 2022.
-The increase in the contract asset was driven by the timing of professional services contracts with the Company's customers.
+The closing balance as of April 1, 2023 was \$5.5 million of which the Company expects to bill 77% of the balance during the remainder of 2023.
+The contract asset balance may fluctuate depending on the timing of fulfilling the related performance obligations with the Company's customers.